bookio/client/docs/syntax-very-short-reservation-language.md

 ####REPLY (if requested time is fully booked)
 ```
 FULL, see alternatives:
-Squash 08:00 (AQ53E)
-Squash 11:00 (AQ67F)
+Squash dd/mm hh:mm (ID-1)
+Squash dd/mm hh:mm (ID-2)

-Reply B ID to book or <AQ53E or >AQ67F for earlier or later suggestions
+Reply B ID to book or <ID-1 or >ID-2 for earlier or later suggestions
 ```

+>######Sample
+>Full, see alternatives:
+>Squash 22/1 08:00 (AQ53E)
+>Squash 22/1 11:00 (AQ67F)
+>
+>Reply B ID to book or <AQ53E or >AQ67F for earlier or later suggestions

 The alternative reservations above are reserved in the database for a limited time (1 min?).
-This allows the customer to respond immediately and book a slot withot making a new reservation request (and to be sure its available).
+This allows the customer to respond immediately and book a slot without making a new reservation request (and to be sure its available).